mongodb/mongo/docs/index.md

-MongoDB Server Documentation
+BongoDB Server Documentation
 ============

 This is just some internal documentation.

-For the full MongoDB docs, please see [mongodb.org](http://www.mongodb.org/)
+For the full BongoDB docs, please see [bongodb.org](http://www.bongodb.org/)

 * [building](building.md)